petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

 ![Creating a new token.](/images/repro-openfoam/new-token.png)

-Then we can set that token in our local Calkit config with:
+Then we can set that token in our Calkit configuration with:

 ```sh
 calkit config set token YOUR_TOKEN_HERE